 Strategic Themes or Pillars:

 DFM contributes significantly to the University of Alberta's undergraduate medical education efforts and manages the largest physician residency program in Alberta.
-Undergraduate enrollment is increasing rapidly, and concomitant increases in family medicine residency numbers are expected.
+Undergraduate enrolment is increasing rapidly, and concomitant increases in family medicine residency numbers are expected.

 The Department's Research Program has three themes: